jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 ![](images/Basic%20Diagram%20Elements.055.png)

-It would mean, that the symbols have a special relationship to eachother.
+It would mean, that the symbols have a special relationship to each other.
 How this might be applied might come to light in other articles.
 It could be applied to the concept of *automatically synchronized bidirectional relationships*.

 This notation may be a preferred alternative over the *Line Merge* and *Symbol Merge* notations introduced next.